capital-G/supercollider-wiki/GitHub-Actions-migration-notes.md

 To continue with following steps, create an empty file with the name `continue` either in the root directory or in the project directory by running `touch continue` or `sudo touch continue`.

+## Test suite

+Our test suite is run using qpm, see [#5332](https://github.com/supercollider/supercollider/pull/5332) for more details.
+Some notes:
+- Running servers in GH runners is possible.
+On Linux one can use jack1 with dummy driver; on macOS, while audio hardware is not present, the runners have SoundFlower installed and SC server boots fine using it.